 📖 Variations

-For additional flavor or color, you can add some Jell-O powder (uncooked and no water added) to the sugar in Step 4, or you can omit the sugar and only use Jell-O powder.
-Use a variety of Jell-O flavors, such as strawberry, orange, lime, and blueberry to get multiple colors and flavors.
+A fun variation is to make jello grapes!
+For additional flavor or color, you can add some Kool-Aid powder or Jell-O powder (uncooked and no water added) to the sugar in Step 4, or you can omit the sugar and only use jello powder.
+Use a variety of Jell-O flavors, such as strawberry, orange, green apple, and blue raspberry (or whatever your favorite flavor is) to get different colors and flavors.
 The Jell-O colors show up best on green grapes!

 🍽 Equipment